U.S. Supreme Court upholds law that prevents domestic abusers from owning guns

 - Oops!Something went wrong.Please try again later.

-Eric Brandon of Nevada tries out a semi-automatic pistol at The Gun Store on Nov.
+A customer tries out a semi-automatic pistol at The Gun Store on Nov.
 14, 2008 in Las Vegas, Nevada.
-(Ethan Miller/Getty Images)
+(Photo by Ethan Miller/Getty Images)

 In an 8-1 decision, Chief Justice John Roberts wrote in the opinion that “our Nation’s firearm laws have included provisions preventing individuals who threaten physical harm to others from misusing firearms.”